TL;DR

 What causes this?

 When telomeres become too short, the cell can no longer divide properly.
-It either dies or enters a zombie-like state called 'senescence', where it lingers and releases inflammatory signals, further aging the tissues around it.
-This is accelerated aging in action, and it's the biological foundation for future illness.
+It either dies or enters a zombie-like state called 'senescence', where it lingers and releases inflammatory signals, further ageing the tissues around it.
+This is accelerated ageing in action, and it's the biological foundation for future illness.

 The concept of a £4.1 million lifetime burden might seem abstract, but it becomes terrifyingly real when broken down.
 This figure, projected by health economists in the 2025 report, isn't just about hospital bills.
-It's the total economic and quality-of-life cost when premature aging leads to chronic illness 10-15 years earlier than expected.
+It's the total economic and quality-of-life cost when premature ageing leads to chronic illness 10-15 years earlier than expected. (illustrative estimate)

 Let's look at a hypothetical but realistic example: